VirgileDjimgou/VisionBridge-CV/README.md

 * Struct layout and memory alignment across native/managed boundaries
 * Mutex-protected global state in a DLL consumed by multiple managed threads
-* **Releasing a mutex as early as possible** — cloning the camera frame under lock then running the entire detection pipeline on the copy, so the capture thread is never blocked by expensive processing
+* **Releasing a mutex as early as possible.** I clone the camera frame under lock then run the entire detection pipeline on the copy, so the capture thread is never blocked by expensive processing.
 * WPF rendering pipeline and how `DispatcherTimer` + `BitmapSource.Freeze()` interact
 * Embedding OPC-UA inside an ASP.NET Core process as an `IHostedService`
 * Why industrial systems typically run OPC-UA and REST side by side (not one or the other)
 * Abstracting over three completely different data sources behind one interface
-* Separating read-only data (`IVisionSource`) from actuator commands (`IPlantControl`) with optional interface implementation — the UI adapts automatically to the source's capabilities
+* Separating read-only data (`IVisionSource`) from actuator commands (`IPlantControl`) with optional interface implementation.
+The UI adapts automatically to the source's capabilities.
 * Dependency injection of hardware backends (`IVisionBackend`) for testability without physical devices
 * Merging two WPF apps into one coherent HMI that works in all three modes, with the plant control panel appearing only when the active source supports it